 Corpora te Governance Council recommendation Where a box below is ticked, 1 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: 2 PRINCIP PLE 7 - RECOGNISE AND MANAGE RISK 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework. ✓ and we have disclosed a copy of the charter of the committee at: Appendix B (Audit & Risk Committee Charter), Corporate Governance Code, https://ebosgroup.gcs-web.com/corporate-governance and the information referred to in paragraphs (4) and (5) at: pages 34, 35 and 107, 2021 Annual Report set out in our Corporate Governance Statement 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place. ✓ and we have disclosed whether a review of the entity's risk management framework was undertaken during the reporting period at: our Corporate Governance Statement Set out in our Corporate Governance Statement 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes. ✓ and we have disclosed how our internal audit function is structured and what role it performs at: our Corporate Governance Statement □ set out in our Corporate Governance Statement
+Our reasons for not doing so are: 2 PRINCIP PLE 7 - RECOGNISE AND MANAGE RISK 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework. ✓ and we have disclosed a copy of the charter of the committee at: Appendix B (Audit & Risk Committee Charter), Corporate Governance Code, https://ebosgroup.gcs-web.com/corporate- governance and the information referred to in paragraphs (4) and (5) at: pages 34, 35 and 115, 2022 Annual Report set out in our Corporate Governance Statement 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place. ✓ and we have disclosed whether a review of the entity's risk management framework was undertaken during the reporting period at: our Corporate Governance Statement Set out in our Corporate Governance Statement 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes. ✓ and we have disclosed how our internal audit function is structured and what role it performs at: our Corporate Governance Statement Set out in our Corporate Governance Statement

-Corpora e Governance Council recommendation Where a box below is ticked, 1 we have followed the recommendation in full for the whole of the period above.
+Corpora ate Governance Council recommendation Where a box below is ticked, 1 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: 2 7.4 A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks. and we have disclosed whether we have any material exposure to environmental and social risks at: [insert location] and, if we do, how we manage or intend to manage those risks at: [insert location] set out in our Corporate Governance Statement
+Our reasons for not doing so are: 2 7.4 A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks. \checkmark □ set out in our Corporate Governance Statement and we have disclosed whether we have any material exposure to environmental and social risks at: pages 8 to 11, Corporate Governance Statement; see also Sustainability Report and, if we do, how we manage or intend to manage those risks at: pages 8 to 11 Corporate Governance Statement; see also Sustainability Report